kindlyops/hugo-enlist-io/site/content/resources/posting-jobs/write-good-job-descriptions/index.md

 ---
 title: How To Write Good Job Descriptions
 date: 2019-05-01
-description: >-
-  Job descriptions are a candidate's first real interaction with your company.
-A good job description goes a long way in engaging candidates, explaining the opportunity, and encouraging the right candidates to apply to the job.
-image: #
 aliases:
   - /resources/write-good-job-descriptions
 ---
+Job descriptions are a candidate's first real interaction with your company.
+A good job description goes a long way in engaging candidates, explaining the opportunity, and encouraging the right candidates to apply to the job.
 Yet, poor job descriptions are extremely common.
 If you put a little effort in writing good job descriptions, you can stand out as an employer and attract better candidates.
 What makes a good job description?
 Several things.
 Let's take a look at them one by one.

 #### Start with the job title